ewibowo/aci-troubleshooting-lab/source/l3out.rst

 	Neighbor        V    AS MsgRcvd MsgSent   TblVer  InQ OutQ Up/Down  State/PfxRcd 10.0.32.90      4  6500     400     407       47    0    0 06:22:35 2

-To check whether the prefix has been learnt in BGP VPNV4:
+To check whether the external routes from external EPGs has been learnt in BGP VPNV4:

 .. code-block:: console